-- The spray gun didn’t work well.
+- The sprayer didn’t work that good

 6 – Rust-Oleum Automotive 248915 32-Ounce Truck Bed Coating, Black

-If you’re looking for a smooth finish and a product manufactured in the US, look no further.
-This black truck bedlining is made from polymer, a coating that helps prevent against wear and tear.
+If you’re looking for a smooth finish and a liner product manufactured in the US, look no further.
+This black truck bed liner is made from good quality polymer, a coating that helps prevent wear and tear.

-In your package you get a roller frame and cover, a scuff pad, a brush and a roller pan to make your life easier.
+You get a roller frame and cover, a scuff pad, a brush and a roller pan to make your life easier.

 - The lining dries with a smooth finish.

 - The waterproof product will coat the surface evenly and dries rapidly.